 Every time you do this, it will be like doing a rep in the gym to make your mind more positive.
 And over time those little differences will add up, gradually gearing the mind to be naturally more happy, grateful and mentally strong.

 Steering our focus takes us from noticing and letting go of our thoughts, to being an active participant in changing our focus.
 This is particularly helpful with very “sticky” thoughts that are not so easy to let go of in the previous steps.
 When you notice a big roadblock within yourself or you’re experiencing heavy thoughts that feel difficult to work with, try this method.

 You can steer your focus in two ways.
 The first is to ask a ‘helpful question for unhelpful thoughts.’
 Secondly, you can ask yourself a question to ‘choose a more empowering focus.’
 The questions below have mostly been drawn from ACT (acceptance and commitment therapy).
 You can use one or some of these questions to support you to unhook from unhelpful thinking and shift your focus.
 Ask them, and then answer them mentally to yourself.
 Usually you would just pick one of these at any given time but you can also do a ‘one-two-punch’ of one question from each category.
 Perhaps print these out so you have them somewhere handy.
 Once you know them well enough by heart that you can draw on them from memory when you need them.

 - Is this thought in any way useful or helpful?

 - Is it true?
 (Can I absolutely know that it’s true)

 - Is this just an old story that my mind is playing out of habit?

-- Does this thought help me take effective action?
+- Does this thought help me take effective action in any way?

-- Is this though helpful or is my mind just babbling on?
+- Is this thought helpful or is my mind just babbling on?

 - What is the truth?
 My deepest truth?

-- What do I really want to feel or create in the situation?
+- What do I really want to feel or create in this situation?
 How can I move towards that?

 - How can I make the best of this situation?

-- Who would I be without this negative thought?
+- Who would I be without this thought?

 - What new story or thought can I focus on now?